mistifyio/queensland/README.md

 ## Node

-In "node" mode, queensland will announce the node.
+In _node_ mode, queensland will announce the node.
 This simply means that it will put an entry into etcd for the node to be used for base DNS resolution.
 Running `queensland node` will use the hostname and attempt to find the ip address of the node.
 On my laptop, for